pism/pism/doc/sphinx/climate_forcing/surface.rst

 dEBM-simple assumes that the transmissivity of the atmosphere is a linear function of the local surface altitude.
 Similarly to the albedo parameterization, the coefficients of this function are obtained using a linear regression of MAR v3.11 data.
-This parametrization also relies on the assumption that the mean transmissivity does not change in a changing climate.
+This parameterization also relies on the assumption that the mean transmissivity does not change in a changing climate.